- State Information

 - Testing her sobriety first and registering 0.0

 - Downing three shots of vodka

 - Eating 1 spoon of peanut butter and a similar amount of jelly

 You’d then accept some information supplied regarding the sodium content of peanut butter, and how it reacts with the alcohol to evaporate it.

 Why How to Beat a Breathalyzer is Bogus

 The problem is that it’s not true, and can also result in a much bigger problem.
-A breathalyzer doesn’t measure the alcohol in your mouth; it measures the alcohol in your breath, which comes straight from your lungs.
-Ethanol is a sneaky little molecule which can slip through all kinds of membranes and end up anywhere in your body.
+A breathalyzer doesn’t measure the alcohol in your mouth; it measures the alcohol (ethanol) in your breath, which comes straight from your lungs.
+Ethanol is a molecule which can slip through all kinds of membranes and end up anywhere in your body.
 So alcohol in your blood moves to your lungs.
 An equation is used to correlate the amount of alcohol in the blood and the related amount that ends up on the breath.
-While this number is not 100% accurate and unvarying from person to person, it’s reliable enough to estimate whether a person is too intoxicated to drive a car.
+This is how the interlock measures your BrAC.

 So then why did the breathalyzer measure 0.0 after one spoon of peanut butter?